-The major focus of the Sullivan lab is the genetic dissection of complex traits of great public health importance — particularly schizophrenia, major depressive disorder, smoking behavior, chronic fatigue, and autism.
+The major focus of the Sullivan Lab is the genetic dissection of complex traits of great public health importance — particularly schizophrenia, major depressive disorder, postpartum depression, anorexia nervosa, and autism.
 We employ genetic approaches to investigating the etiology, pharmacogenetics, and clinical sub-typing of these disorders.
 We take the phrase "complex trait" seriously; no single lab will be able to solve these problems in isolation.
 This requires that we collaborate in a real way with experts in many other disciplines.
 We have deep links with researchers in other UNC departments/centers and other institutions worldwide.

 The Sullivan Lab is located in the Department of Genetics, in the School of Medicine, at UNC Chapel Hill.
-Dr. Sullivan is the Ray M. Hayworth & Family Distinguished Professor of Psychiatry and holds additional appointments in Psychiatry, Epidemiology, the Carolina Center for Genome Sciences and the Lineberger Cancer Center.
-Major external collaborations are with colleagues at the Broad Institute and the Karolinska Institutet in Stockholm, Sweden, where Dr. Sullivan is a Foreign Adjunct Professor.
+Dr. Sullivan is the Yeargan Distinguished Professor of Psychiatry and directs the Center for Psychiatric Genomics.
+He is also a Professor in the Department of Medical Epidemiology and Biostatistics at Karolinska Institutet in Stockholm, Sweden.

-Major funding sources for the Sullivan Lab include the US National Institutes of Health, the Foundation of Hope, the Foundation for the NIH, and Autism Speaks.
+Major funding sources for the Sullivan Lab include the US National Institutes of Health, the Swedish Research Council, and the Brain and Behavior Research Foundation.